-Eugene Lang Opportunity Awards make it easier for students with financial need and academic merit to participate in the many co-curricular programs and initiatives available at Eugene Lang College.
+Eugene Lang Opportunity Awards make it easier for students with financial need and academic merit to participate in the many co-curricular programs and initiatives available at Lang.
 A number of awards in the range of $1,000-$5,000 are made every fall and spring semester and every winter and summer break.
 Funds are limited and are distributed competitively according to the college's judgment of the educational quality and budget of a student's proposal and the applicant's financial need and academic standing.

 May 1, 2013

 An application for a Eugene Lang Opportunity Award may be submitted anytime and will be evaluated at the next deadline following submission.
 Applicants are notified of the decision two weeks after the

 There are two distinct categories of Opportunity Awards:

 Innovation Awards are awarded competitively to fund students' self-designed co-curricular and extra-curricular educational activities.